Robin Hood (2010 film): Filming

+Crowe rode the same horse, George, that he had ridden in Gladiator.
+During the shoot, Crowe fractured both of his legs doing a scene in which he "jumped off a castle portcullis onto rock-hard uneven ground" and said he "never discussed the injury with production, never took a day off because of it, I just kept going to work", only learning about the injury from an X-ray a decade later.

 Soundtrack

 The soundtrack to Robin Hood, with music written and performed by Marc Streitenfeld, was released on 11 May 2010.

 Release

 Robin Hood held its world premiere at the 2010 Cannes Film Festival the same day as its United Kingdom and Ireland releases.
 It was then released on 14 May 2010 in North America.
 The film premiered in Japan on 10 December 2010.

 Home media

 Robin Hood was released on DVD and Blu-ray Disc on 20 September 2010 in the UK, and the following day in the US.
 While the UK home media releases only consisted of the extended 'Director's Cut' version (15 additional minutes), the US DVD and Blu-ray Discs consisted of both the 'Director's Cut' version and the shorter theatrical version.

 Reception

 Box office

-On its opening week, the film took £5,750,332 in the UK, ahead of Iron Man 2 and $36,063,385 in the US and Canada, and grossed a total of £15,381,416 in the UK, $104,516,000 in North America and $321,669,741 worldwide.
+On its opening week, the film took in £5,750,332 in the UK, ahead of Iron Man 2, and $36,063,385 in the US and Canada.
+It grossed a total of £15,381,416 in the UK, $105.2 million in North America and $321,669,741 worldwide.

-The box-office figures were seen as somewhat of a disappointment, even though films set in medieval times tend to fare poorly and Robin Hood actually ranks among the highest grossing fantasy films of all time.
+The box-office figures were seen as somewhat of a disappointment, although Brandon Gray of Box Office Mojo thought the take was unfairly maligned.
+Gray wrote that the film was among the highest grossing medieval-period films of all time, and that the true financial issue was the production going over budget rather than returns being particularly beneath expectations.